-Sadly, the finale of Man Of Tomorrow is here, and my god what a series it has been!
+Man Of Tomorrow #15 is here and my god what a series it has been!
 Each and every issue and creative team on this series has been phenomenal and I cannot wait to own a physical copy of this series.
 As well that I would really love to see these individuals work with these characters in the future.

 Before we get into this fantastic finale, let’s take a look at the cover by Paul Pelletier.
 Just like it’s predecessor this is a phenomenal action shot.
 Superman looks triumphant and confident against the one and only Metallo.
 The artwork combined with colours by Adriano Lucas really do make the cover pop.
 I love seeing these two work together, they compliment each other perfectly and as I have said before I hope we get to see them working on these characters together again.